 The remote and general part of the theorem argues from the criterion of truth.
-As has been seen, when a proposition is grasped as virtually unconditioned, there arises a rational necessity that leads us to affirm or deny the proposition as certainly or probably true.
-Hence, while truth is a property immunent in rationally conscious acts of ascent or dissent, still it rests on the unconditioned.
+As has been seen, when a proposition is grasped as virtually unconditioned, there arises a rational necessity that leads to us to affirm or deny the proposition as certainly or probably true.
+Hence, while truth is a property immanent in rationally conscious acts of assent or dissent, still it rests on the unconditioned.
 But the unconditioned is independent not only of particular places and times but also of the particular mind that happens to be its subject.
-Accordingly, there is to any truth an essential detachability from the mind, in which it happened to be generated, and an essential communicability, for the unconditioned cannot but be independent of processes of transmission from one place and time to another and from one mind to another.
+Accordingly, there is to any truth an essential detachability from the mind, in which it happened to be generated, and an essential communicability, for the unconditioned cannot be but be independent of processes of transmission from one place and time to another and from one mind to another.

-The proximate and concrete part of the theorem is involved in a question of fact.
+is involved in a question of g fact.
 There can and to some extent there does exist a collaboration of men in the advancement and the dissemination of knowledge.
-On that collaboration there rest the invention and development of languages, the erection of schools and universities, the use of scientific methods and the publication of scientific journals, our domestic, economic, and political institutions, and the whole net#work of communications of the civilized world with their implicit, and often explicit, reprobation of perjury, deceit, and propaganda.
+On that collaboration there rest the invention and development of languages, the erections of schools and universities, the use of scientific methods and the publication of scientific journals, our domestic, economic, and political institutions, and the whole net-work of communications of the civilized world with their implicit, and often explicit, reprobation of perjury, deceit, and propaganda.
 Now in so far as this collaboration is conducted properly, there is an implementation of the essential detachability and communicability of truth.
-To a common fund each may contribute inasmuch as he grasps the virtually unconditioned; to that common fund each does contribute inasmuch as he expresses exactly the unconditioned that he grasps; and from the common fund each may make his own appropriations inasmuch as intelligently and critically he believes the truths which others have grasped.
+To a common fund each may contribute inasmuch as he grasps the virtually unconditioned; to that common fund each does contribute inasmuch he expresses exactly the unconditioned that he grasps; and from the common fund each may make his own appropriations inasmuch as intelligently, and critically he believes the truths which others have grasped.

-Just how one is to discriminate between the properly and the improperly conducted parts of the collaboration, raises a complex question that had best be reserved to the next subjection (4.3).
-Our immediate concern is with the outline of the typical process of true belief, say, an acceptance of table of logarithms as true.
-Five stages are to be distinguished, namely, 1) preliminary judgments on the value of belief in general, on the reliability of the source for this belief, and on the accuracy of the communication from the source; 2) a reflective act of understanding that, in virtue of the preliminary judgments, grasps as virtually unconditioned the value of deciding to believe some particular proposition, 3) the consequent judgment of value, 4) the consequent decision of the will, and 5) the assent that is the act of believing.
+Just how one is to discriminate between the properly and the improperly conducted parts of the collaboration, raises a complex question that had best be reserved to the next sub-section (§4.3).
+Our immediate concern is with the outline of the typical process of true belief, say, an acceptance of a table of logarithms as true.
+Five stages are to be distinguished, namely, 1) preliminary judgments on the value of belief in general, on the reliability of the source for this belief, and on the accuracy of the communication from the source;

+2) a reflective act of understanding that, in the preliminary judgments, grasps as virtually unconditioned the value of deciding to believe some particular proposition, 3) the consequent judgment of value, 4) the consequent decision of the will, and 5) the assent that is the act of believing.

 In this sequence, the key act is the second.
 For it is the goal towards which the preliminary judgments head and in which they are resumed; and at the same time it anticipates the subsequent three acts and constitutes the guarantee of their validity and of their rationality.
-Accordingly, it will be well to begin with a brief consideration of the other acts so that we may know both what the central act has to support and what it may presuppose.